You are here: Home > Travel and Recreation > Travel abroad > Travelling abroad with children

 Passports

-If your child has a history of illness at home, be prepared for a reoccurrence while abroad.
-Seek advice from your doctor in advance of travel and consider bringing an emergency supply of medication.
-If you plan to travel within the EU, download and complete an European Health Insurance Card before you leave Ireland as this will entitle you to emergency treatment in another EU country while abroad.
+If you plan to travel within the EU, you should get a European Health Insurance Card for each person travelling before you leave Ireland as this will give you emergency treatment in another EU country while abroad.

 Sun exposure

 Children (especially infants) can be very sensitive to the sun and sunburn is a common cause of discomfort.
+Heatstroke can occur because of very hot temperatures, extreme physical exertion or sunburn.
 Seek advice from your pharmacy or doctor before you travel about using high factor lotions, creams and sunblock and remember to take sensible precautions and keep children covered up.

 Food and water

-Trying out new food is part of the experience while travelling abroad but taking sensible precautions can lessen the risk or illness or infection.
-It is also important that everyone in your party, particularly young children, drink plenty of bottled water if travelling to a hot country.
+Trying out new food is part of the experience while travelling abroad but taking sensible precautions can lessen the risk of illness or infection.
+It is also important that everyone particularly young children, drink plenty of bottled water if travelling to a hot country.

 Animals